Seyloria/hide.me-server-select/README.md

 <br/>

 ## :beginner: Features & How It Works
 Thx to [fzf](https://github.com/junegunn/fzf) you get a pretty and filterable list of all the hide.me servers to choose from.
 With the help of [GNU Screen](https://www.gnu.org/software/screen/), the script can run in the background without the need for an open terminal.
-You can even set a new [Autostart Server](#autostart) which starts the VPN Connection on session login.
+You can even set a new [Autostart Server](#autostart) which starts the VPN connection on session login.
+It also fixes the raw CLI client's inability to correctly rewrite **`/etc/resolv.conf`** when shutting down the system without first disconnecting the VPN connection(see [Autostart Section](#autostart)).
 <br/>

 ![Showcase](/showcase.gif)